emc-mongoose/mongoose-base/doc/deployment/README.md

 # Kubernetes

-Mongoose can be deployed on a [kubernetes](https://kubernetes.io/) cluster.
+Mongoose can be deployed in a [kubernetes](https://kubernetes.io/) cluster.
 Examples of yaml files are in the directory `/kubernetes`.
 The following describes a more detailed use of scripts:

 > * You can use a ready-made cluster or [deploy your own](../KUBE-CLUSTER.md). <- TODO
 > * The examples use the mongoose image with the `latest` tag.
 To use specifically the version you need to specify ` - image: emcmongoose/mongoose:<x.y.z>`